johnnystarr/nixtris/README.md

 My personal challenge to bring Alexey Pajitnov's Tetris to every system possible.

 ##Medium
 Text Anyone?
-Text based games is a dead art-form.
+Text based gaming is somewhat of a dead art-form.
 Take a look at Alexey's original:
 ![Original Tetris](http://upload.wikimedia.org/wikipedia/en/7/7c/Tetris-VeryFirstVersion.png)
 <br>
 Like Alexey's original, we will be using Text as the medium.
 This includes but is not limited to ASCII.